BillJr99/Ursinus-CS173-CSHistory/_slides/08b-computerarchitectures.md

 ## Modern Computer Architectures

 - Harvard Architecture
-  - Similar to the above, but instruction and data memory are separated for simultaneous access
+  - Instruction and data memory are separated for simultaneous access
-- Complex instructions are composed of RISC instructions
-  - Complex instruction sets (CISC) encode more meaning into each larger instruction
+- CISC instructions encode more meaning into each larger instruction

 <div class="paragraph">
     <p>